Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 About the Role

-Our world-leading department are seeking an experienced Scientist to develop some of the most innovative uses of ultra-precise measurements over optical fibre links.
+Our world-leading department is seeking an experienced Scientist to develop innovative uses of ultra-precise measurements over optical fibre links.

-This permanent, full-time position comes with a generous salary and benefits package.
+This permanent, full-time position offers a generous salary and benefits package.

-You’ll enjoy collaborating with prominent Scientists and Engineers to conceive, design, build state-of-the-art ultra-stable setups to perform innovative tests on optical fibre systems and links.
+You will collaborate with prominent Scientists and Engineers to conceive, design, and build state-of-the-art ultra-stable setups for testing optical fibre systems and links.

-You’ll enjoy sharing responsibility for the development of research on applications of ultra-stable interferometry for a range of scientific and societal applications; such as
+You will share responsibility for research on applications of ultra-stable interferometry for scientific and societal purposes, such as:

 1. Earthquake and tsunami detection using seafloor cables

-2. Ocean signal monitoring such as currents and tides
+2. Ocean signal monitoring, including currents and tides

-3. Distant atomic optical clock comparison over fibre links, including over intercontinental distances
+3. Distant atomic optical clock comparison over fibre links, including intercontinental distances

-NPL has pioneered sensing techniques for the using the existing undersea network of optical fibres and is looking at expanding the knowledge and applications of these techniques.
+NPL has pioneered sensing techniques using existing undersea optical fibre networks and aims to expand these applications.

-This role provides exciting opportunities to publish your work in high-impact academic journals and present it at prestigious international conferences, contributing to a rapidly growing field of research.
+This role offers exciting opportunities to publish in high-impact journals and present at international conferences, contributing to a rapidly growing research field.

 About You

-Reporting to a Senior Scientist, you’ll enjoy developing applications of ultra-stable interferometry - from the dissemination of ultra-stable and ultra-accurate signals, to detecting earthquakes with seafloor optical cables.
+Reporting to a Senior Scientist, you will develop applications of ultra-stable interferometry, from disseminating ultra-stable signals to earthquake detection with seafloor optical cables.

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.